lynnaloo/xtuple-vagrant/README.md

     vagrant ssh
 - The xTuple source code is synced to the folder `~/dev`

+Start the datasource:

+    cd ../node-datasource
+    sudo ./main.js

+Launch your local browser and navigate to the static IP Address `http://192.168.33.10` or the alias that you used in the hosts file `http://xtuple-vagrant`

+Default username and password to your local application are `admin`

 ### Github SSH Key Pair ###
 Create an SSH keypair so GitHub can authenticate your push requests: